Self Sabotaging Relationship Signs & Patterns

 Tips for recognizing this behavior

 The reasons a person engages in self-sabotaging relationships are often deep and complex.
 They can be linked to fundamental fears, anxieties, and other negative emotions, or traumatic memories and can take time to identify and address.
-The following tips might help you along the way as you work to overcome this behavior and learn to build healthy relationships.
+The following tips may help you along the way as you work to overcome this behavior and develop healthy relationships.

 Increase your self-awareness